foe70/anf-auto-deleter/README.md

 # Purpose of this script

-Delete all of your capacity pool which you created for test puroose, in case you want to delete them all for saving money :D
+Delete all of your capacity pools which you created for test purpose, in case you want to delete them all for saving money :D

 # How to run the script